JvanKatwijk/drm-receiver/README.md

 Europe transmissions can be received in Mode B, with a spectrum of 10 KHz.
 Other spectra are 4.5, 5, 9, 18 and 20 KHz.

-Different Modes have different measures against fading in the signal.
+Different Modes are defined such that they perform optimal with given fading patterns.

 Processing DRM requires sampling an analog input signal, usually with 12000 (complex) samples per second.
 Each complex sample then tells aboaut the amplitude and the phase of the signal.

 The most common mode, mode B, is defined in terms of symbols or words, each of 320 samples.
-The first 64 samples of each word are a copy of the last 64 samples.
-This is very helpful in determining frequency offsets of the signal.
+The first 64 samples of each word, a prefix, are a copy of the last 64 samples.
+This is very helpful in determining the first sample of a word and computing the frequency offset of the signal.

-The 256 "useful" samples of a word are fed into an FFT processor, mapping the samples as they were in the time domain, to values in the frequency domain.
+The 256 "useful" samples of a word, i.e. the samples following the prefix, are fed into an FFT processor, mapping the samples as they were in the time domain, to values (carriers) in the frequency domain.

 These "words" with frequency domain values (carriers) are then the basis for further processing.
+As always, not all carriers carry useful information, for Mode B, 206 of the 256 carriers are the useful ones, the remaining ones, 25 on each end of the spectrum, are (supposed to be) zeros.
+Given the bandwidth of 10 KHz, the frequency distance between successive carriers is then about 48 Hz.

 A group of these "words" forms a frame.
 For Mode B, a frame is built up from 15 such words.